eBay/tsv-utils/README.md

 ## Installation

-There are several ways to obtain the tools: prebuilt binaries; building from source code; and the DUB package manager.
+There are several ways to obtain the tools: [prebuilt binaries](#prebuilt-binaries); [building from source code](#build-from-source-files); and [installing using the DUB package manager](#install-using-dub).
 The tools have been tested on Linux and Mac OS X. They have not been tested on Windows, but there are no obvious impediments to running on Windows as well.

 ### Prebuilt binaries